Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Introduction

 \section{Introduction}

-Image retrieval is a fundamental task in computer vision and proves to be valuable in many applications, such as product search \cite{guo2019attentive,sharma2019retrieving,guo2018multi}, internet search \cite{noh2017large} and fashion retrieval \cite{liu2016deepfashion,liao2018interpretable}.
-Prevalent image retrieval approaches include image-to-image retrieval \cite{wang2018cosface,deng2019arcface,fan2019spherereid,sheng2020mining,feng2020learning} and text-to-image retrieval \cite{ji2017cross,zhen2019deep,zheng2020dual,chun2021probabilistic,guerrero2021cross,wang2022point}, which endeavor to locate the image of interest using a single image or descriptive texts as a query.
-Despite significant progress in image retrieval, users often lack a precise search target in advance but instead seek categories, such as shoes or clothing.
-Therefore, an interactive system is highly desirable to assist users to reconsider their intentions, as depicted in Fig.~\ref{fig:task}.
-Hence, Language-guided image retrieval, which aims to search the target image of interest given the composed query consisting of a reference image and the relative caption describing the desired modification, has recently attracted great attention \cite{vo2019composing,chen2020image,lee2021cosmo,kim2021dual,wen2021comprehensive}.
+Image retrieval plays a pivotal role in computer vision and proves to be valuable in many applications, such as product search\!~\citep{guo2019attentive,sharma2019retrieving,guo2018multi}, internet search\!~\citep{noh2017large} and fashion retrieval\!~\citep{liu2016deepfashion,liao2018interpretable}.
+Prevalent image retrieval approaches include image-to-image retrieval\!~\citep{deng2019arcface,fan2019spherereid,sheng2020mining,hafner2022cross} and text-to-image retrieval\!~\citep{zhen2019deep,zheng2020dual,guerrero2021cross,wang2022point}, which endeavor to locate the image of interest using a single image or descriptive texts as a query.
+Despite significant progress, users often lack a precise search target in advance but instead seek categories, such as shoes or clothing.
+Therefore, an interactive system is highly desirable to assist users to reconsider their intentions, as depicted in Fig.\!~\ref{fig:task}.
+Hence, Composed image retrieval, which aims to search the image of interest given the composed query consisting of a reference image and a relative caption describing the modification, has attracted great attention\!~\citep{vo2019composing,chen2020image,lee2021cosmo,kim2021dual,wen2021comprehensive}.

-Recent studies addressing the task of language-guided image retrieval primarily concentrate on extracting discriminative representations from image-text-image triplets.
-For example, TIRG \cite{vo2019composing}, VAL \cite{chen2020image}, and CoSMo \cite{lee2021cosmo} propose different ways to modify the visual features of the reference image conditioned on the relative caption.
+Recent studies addressing the task of composed image retrieval primarily concentrate on extracting discriminative representations from image-text-image triplets.
+For example, TIRG\!~\citep{vo2019composing}, VAL\!~\citep{chen2020image}, and CoSMo\!~\citep{lee2021cosmo} propose different ways to modify the visual features of the reference image conditioned on the relative caption.
 TIRG uses a simple gating and residual module, VAL devises a visual-linguistic attention learning framework, and CoSMo introduces the content and style modulators.
-Additionally, CLVC-Net \cite{wen2021comprehensive} and CLIP4cir \cite{baldrati2022conditioned} devise more intricate multi-modal fusion modules to accentuate the modifications of the reference image.
-CLVC-Net uses local-wise and global-wise composition modules, while CLIP4cir finetunes the CLIP \cite{radford2021learning} text encoder and trains a combiner network to fuse the visual and textual features.
+Additionally, CLVC-Net\!~\citep{wen2021comprehensive} and CLIP4cir\!~\citep{baldrati2022conditioned} devise more intricate multi-modal fusion modules to accentuate the modifications of the reference image.
+CLVC-Net uses local-wise and global-wise compositors, while CLIP4cir finetunes the CLIP\!~\citep{radford2021learning} text encoder and trains a combiner network to fuse features.